bartdorlandt/convert_poetry2uv/README.md

 The version is automatically updated with `python-semantic-release`.
 Take note of the `pyproject.toml` to see which keywords can be added to the commit message to ensure the correct version is released.
 The release is created when merged to main.

+## Trusted Publisher

+> Note to self: When a new github workflow is required, don't forget to add the new workflow to the trusted publisher list.

 # Links
 * [Writing pyproject.toml](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/)